-Writes the bytes in bytearray to the device identified by devid which must be an open loopback video device.
+Writes the RGB or grey bytes in bytearray to the device identified by devid which must be an open loopback video device.
+The size of bytearray must match the video width/height of the loopback device.
+Data is converted to YUYV if this is detected for the output path of the loopback device.